 They then put the sorted (or unsorted) socks back into their bags and take upstairs to dump out into their sock drawer.
 No missing socks!
 No sorting!
 One less things for me to do!
 The bags are then hung up in their usual places, waiting for the next day's socks.
 So easy!

 I bought the net type washing bags for lingerie and delicate things.
 Each person in the family has a sock bag.
 The dirty socks are put in each person's bag, then I wash them and dry them in the bag.

 When my husband buys new socks, he marks each one "L" for left foot and "R" for right foot with a permanant marker.
 Then he takes a safety pin and pins the socks together when he takes them off.
 I throw them in the washer and dryer.
 No more hunting for the left and right sock to match up and no more lost socks.
 Just goes to show that men can be clever!

 By brenda from IL

 I do a lot of laundry.
 When I discover the unmatched socks, they go into a small basket nearby.
 The next time I run the white load through (or the color load for colored socks), I add the mismatched socks to it.
 Usually the mate will be found this way, and it isn't another chore of going through a large amount of unmatched socks.

-Cut a piece of 3/4 inch PVC pikp to make a ring approximately 1/8 inch thick.
+Cut a piece of 3/4 inch PVC pipe to make a ring approximately 1/8 inch thick.
 Sand the rough edges and you're good to go.
 Slip a pair of adult socks through the hole and throw in the dirty clothes basket.
-This will keep the socks together through washer, dryer, and on to the clean socks drawer.
-I never remove the ring until I'm ready to wear the clean socks, then I put the ring on a pair of dirty socks.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.